-Members of the public are welcome to drop by to view the artwork Monday to Friday 10am to 3pm.
+When we have a show up, members of the public are welcome to attend openings the first Friday of each month from 6pm to 8pm (specific info is provided on event posters), or to drop by to view the artwork Monday to Friday 10am to 3pm.
 Entrance is free.
 Please call 204-336-2366 to ensure the gallery is open, as we close intermittently when working offsite.

 We try to make our shows as accessible as possible.
 Service animals are welcome, pets are not.
 We ask that visitors refrain from using scented products for the safety of those with sensitivities.
 Our building is wheelchair accessible, we have accessible washrooms, and on request we offer ASL interpretive tours, remote tours, loud or quiet viewing, and description/descriptive text of each artwork.
 To arrange for these or other accessibility services, contact Jenel Shaw at 204-336-2366 or email@example.com